zonca/zonca.dev/posts/2023-09-26-https-kubernetes-letsencrypt.md

 replicaset.apps/cert-manager-webhook-79f4b558b8     1         1         1       5d
 ```

+## Bind the pods to the master node

+In Jetstream 2 there are routing restrictions which allow Cert Manager to run only from the master node, [see the details on Github](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/75).
+At least when the nodes do not have floating IPs, if all your Virtual Machines have a floating IP, you can safely skip this step.

+Unidata has contributed the script they created to patch the 3 Cert Manager pods to have them run on the master node, we can apply it with:

+    cd setup_https
+    bash deploymentPatch.sh

+Then verify that the pods are redeployed on master:

+    kubectl -n cert-manager get pods -o wide

 ## Setup JupyterHub

 Then we modify the JupyterHub ingress configuration to use this Issuer,